Nebraska company sued over refusal to hire deaf driver

-Lincoln, Neb. — The Equal Employment Opportunity Commission has accused an Omaha-based trucking company of violating the Americans with Disabilities Act for not hiring a Texas driver because he is deaf.
+LINCOLN, Neb.
+(AP) _ The Equal Employment Opportunity Commission has accused an Omaha-based trucking company of violating the Americans with Disabilities Act for not hiring a Texas driver because he is deaf.

 The Lincoln Journal Star reports that the commission filed a lawsuit against Werner Enterprises for refusing to hire Andrew Deuschle multiple times.
 The 48-year-old was born deaf but received an exemption from the federal hearing requirement for commercial motor vehicle drivers.